mihaidaneasa/Restfull-booker-Python-tests/README.md

 ### Automation:
 Restful-booker-platform is an open source application and it offers a range of different technologies that you can automate against, either online or via a locally deployed instance.

-Check out the restful-booker-platform source code to learn more about the various APIs and JavaScript features to practise your Automation in Testing skills.
+Check out the restful-booker-platform source code (https://github.com/mwinteringham/restful-booker-platform) to learn more about the various APIs and JavaScript features to practise your Automation in Testing skills.

 ### Infrastructure:
 Restful-booker-platform is a continuously deployed application using CircleCi and Docker.
-All the deployment assets can be found in the restful-booker-platform source repository for you to create your own pipeline.
-You can also learn more about the build process in this public build pipeline.
+All the deployment assets can be found in the restful-booker-platform source repository (https://github.com/mwinteringham/restful-booker-platform) for you to create your own pipeline.
+You can also learn more about the build process in this public build pipeline (https://app.circleci.com/pipelines/github/mwinteringham/restful-booker-platform).

 ### Get Started:
 How you use this application is up to you, but here are a few things to get you started:
-- Explore the home page
+- Explore the home page (https://automationintesting.online/)
 - Access the admin panel with the credentials admin/password
-- You can read more about the features here
+- You can read more about the features here (https://github.com/mwinteringham/restful-booker-platform/projects/1)
-- If you find a particularly bad bug, feel free to raise it here
+- If you find a particularly bad bug, feel free to raise it here (https://github.com/mwinteringham/restful-booker-platform/issues)

 Please note: for security reasons the database resets every 10 minutes.